ansibleguy/webui/docs/source/usage/privileges.rst

 Privileges
 ==========

-You can set job-permissions to limit user actions.
+You can set permissions to limit user actions.

 Users & Groups
 **************